ahmadjamalkta/inet-showcases/visualizer/transportpathactivity/doc/index.rst

 :ned:`TransportRouteVisualizer` module in the simulation.
 Adding an :ned:`IntegratedVisualizer` is also an option because it also contains a :ned:`TransportRouteVisualizer`.
-Transport path activity visualization is disabled by default, it can be enabled by setting the visualizer's :par:`displayRoutes` parameter to true.
+Transport path activity visualization is disabled by default; it can be enabled by setting the visualizer's :par:`displayRoutes` parameter to true.

 :ned:`TransportRouteVisualizer` observes packets that pass through the